NREL/EnergyPlus/design/FY2017/NFP-SingleDuctAirTerminalConstantVolumeNoReheat.md

 - adds this new object to the Air Distribution Unit equipment list
 - adds new get input section in **GetSysInput()** function under SingleDuct.cc module
 - adds new function **SimConstVolNoReheat()** for air terminal Single Duct CV No Reheat object

+	the new function **SimConstVolNoReheat()** will be a member of derived struct SysDesignParams

 - adds a calling point for **SimConstVolNoReheat()** new function under "SimulateSingleDuct" function

+	will be executed as a member of derived variable Sys. e.g. Sys().SimConstVolNoReheat()

 - updates the sizing calculation in **SizeSys()** function to allow for the new object
 - updates the flow rate calculation in **InitSys()** function depending on the air flow rate calculation method